jmleglise/beachfront-vacation-home-rental/src/content/location/english/-index.md

 ---
-title: "Location"
+title: "Location de la villa Tamaris"
-meta_title: "Location"
+meta_title: "Location de la villa Tamaris in Ouistreham"
-description: "Villa Les Tamaris, with an exceptional sea view in Ouistreham, enjoys an outstanding location.
+description: "Villa Tamaris, with an exceptional sea view in Ouistreham, enjoys an outstanding location.
 Peaceful and only 10 minutes from the vibrant heart of Ouistreham.
 2 hours and 15 minutes from Paris via the Normandy motorway.
 All amenities immediately accessible."

 image: "/images/villa_tamaris_banner_location.jpg"
 draft: false